 - Hotel Metro Contact: 19/11 Sarangapani Sannithi Street, Kumbakonam 612001, India

-Where to eat
+Where to eat in Kanjanur?

 - Dosa Plaza Kumbakonam Contact: 332 Nageshwaran North Street | Kurinchi Metro Bazz